-- 7.15 For development meeting the criteria set out in UDP policy ENV23(b) all new development must take full account of existing features of value for wildlife.
-Where loss or damage is unavoidable mitigation measures are required which adequately compensate for the features lost.
-The types of features within the scope of this policy are described in Chapter 4. - 7.16 Taking full account of existing features of value for wildlife may involve the following measures: - Locating development away from any features of value. - Incorporating trees, hedgerows and other vegetation into a landscaping scheme. - Integrating watercourses or ponds into the development as a focal point. - Restoration of damaged, neglected or poorly managed habitat. - Preserving or creating linkages from the site into surrounding areas to encourage movement of species.
+7.15 For development meeting the criteria set out in UDP policy ENV23(b) all new development must take full account of existing features of value for wildlife.
+Where loss or damage is unavoidable mitigation measures are required which

+- adequately compensate for the features lost.
+The types of features within the scope of this policy are described in Chapter 4. - 7.16 Taking full account of existing features of value for wildlife will often involve the following measures: - Locating development away from any features of value. - Incorporating existing trees, hedgerows and other vegetation into a landscaping scheme. - Integrating watercourses or ponds into the development as a focal point. - Restoration of damaged, neglected or poorly managed habitat. - Preserving or creating linkages from the site into surrounding areas to encourage movement of species.

-The measure chosen should be appropriate to the site.
+The measure chosen must be appropriate to the site.

 - 7.17 Measures for the protection of features to be retained during construction should also be considered.
 Examples are: - Timing of site clearance or construction to avoid disturbance to nesting birds or other species. - The erection of exclusion fencing around important features and habitat. - The construction of bunds to protect water courses, water bodies or wetlands. - 7.18 Situations may occur where it is not possible to keep all the nature conservation interest on the site and still develop it.
-In these cases the Council will seek compensatory provision, either on or off-site, to replace features lost.

-- NE6 Any compensatory provision proposed under policy ENV23(b) of the Council's Unitary Development Plan should comply with the requirements set out below. - (i) Areas of replacement habitat/ features should be of equivalent size or larger than those lost. - (ii) Compensatory provision should be the same or similar to the features lost.
+In these cases the Council will seek compensatory provision, either on or off-site, to replace features lost in accordance with policy NE5 below. - NE6 Any compensatory provision proposed under policy ENV23(b) of the Council's Unitary Development Plan should comply with the requirements set out below. - (i) Areas of replacement habitat/ features should be viable in the long-term. - (ii) Compensatory provision should be the same or similar to the features lost. - (iii) Replacement habitat should maintain and enhance the integrity of existing green infrastructure. - (iv) Provision should be made for the future management and retention of any compensatory habitat/ features provided.